awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 1. Run the modified code block from the previous step to create a file named `trust.json`\.

-1. Run the following AWS CLI command to create the role, replacing your IAM role name and description\.
+1. Run the following AWS CLI command to create the role\.

    ```
    aws iam create-role --role-name <IAM_ROLE_NAME> --assume-role-policy-document file://trust.json --description "<IAM_ROLE_DESCRIPTION>"
    ```

-1. Run the following command to attach your IAM policy to your role, replacing your IAM role name and policy ARN\.
+1. Run the following command to attach your IAM policy to your role\.

    ```
    aws iam attach-role-policy --role-name <IAM_ROLE_NAME> --policy-arn=<IAM_POLICY_ARN>
    ```

-1. Associate the IAM role with a Kubernetes service account\.
-For more information, see [Associate an IAM role to a service account](specify-service-account-role.md)\.